 Lyndsay Oakes - Registered Massage Therapist RMT

-Lyndsay first graduated from UPEI in 2015 with a BscKin.
+Lyndsay first graduated from UPEI in 2015 with a BScKin.
 In her time at UPEI she played 4 years for the UPEI panthers women’s hockey team and 1 year on their varsity rugby team.
 While being a member of the rugby team she switched roles on the hockey team by becoming their athletic trainer.
 After graduating from university, she decided to enroll at ICT Northumberland College to pursue a career as an RMT, with the goal of eventually working with elite athletes.
-She is currently a member in good standing with the Massage Therapy Association of Alberta and is a member of the Canadian Sport Massage Therapy Association as a certified candidate.
-In addition, she has passed the certification exam allowing her to potentially work anywhere In Canada.
+She is currently a member in good standing with the Massage Therapy Association of Alberta and is a member of the Canadian Sport Massage Therapy Association as a Sport Massage Therapist Certified Candidate.
+In addition, she has passed the national certification exam allowing her to potentially work anywhere in Canada.
 While attending ICT, Lyndsay had the opportunity to work with the Halifax Hurricanes (NBL) and Halifax Mooseheads (QMJHL).

+Upon graduating from ICT Northumberland college in 2017, she has added a number of additional modalities to help her patients in the best possible way; such as advance sport massage, dynamic cupping and is a Certified Graston Provider.
 Although Lyndsay has a big background in sports, she also has experience treating MVA’s, WCB’s and any common issues due to day to day life.
-She is a versatile therapist, and is trained in myofascial release, deep tissue, sports massage, and relaxation.
+She is a versatile therapist, and is also trained in myofascial release, deep tissue, and TMJ dysfunction.

 Dr. Corrado Cultrera - Chiropractor, ART® provider BSc., DC, ART®